siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 This section goes through installing the manifest tool and building the multi-arch docker images.

+## Don't forget to set the multi-arch lab home directory

+export MULTIARCH_HOME=`full path to directory of multiarch repo`

 ## If Using Proxy
 If using proxy, make sure you've read [0-ProxyPSA](0-ProxyPSA.md) and have set your `http_proxy`, `https_proxy`, and `no_proxy` variables for your environment as specified there.
 Also note that for all docker run commands add the `-e` for each of the proxy environment variables as specified in that 0-ProxyPSA document.